AdobeDocs/experience-manager-cloud-service.pt-BR/help/compliance/data-privacy-and-protection-readiness/sites-readiness.md

 Para limpar a persistência do ContextHub:

-* Para limpar a persistência de armazenamentos carregados no momento:
+* Para eliminar a persistência de armazenamentos carregados no momento:

    ```
    // in order to be able to fully access persistence layer, Opt-Out must be turned off